 Compensation Planning 2017: Latin America Forecasts and Trends

-A tradition of our HR conference, this session presents a detailed overview of the compensation and benefits trends in Latin America, as identified by the Mercer's Total Remuneration Survey, focusing specifically on what's behind the numbers.
-By correlating information and indicators from different countries and contrasting the region's results with trends identified by Mercer's global surveys, delegates will have an updated overview of key current compensation and benefits issues and trends across Latin America.
+A tradition of our HR conference, this session presents a detailed overview of compensation and benefits trends in Latin America as identified by Mercer’s Total Remuneration Survey, focusing specifically on what’s behind the numbers.
+By correlating information and indicators from different countries and contrasting the region’s results with trends identified by Mercer’s global surveys, delegates receive an updated overview of key compensation and benefits issues and trends across Latin America.

 Gerardo García RojasInformation Solutions Leader – Mexico, Mercer